Family Promise at St. Anselm’s

 What is Family Promise and how does it work at St. Anselm’s?

-Every 10 or 11 weeks, the classroom area of our church complex is transformed into 4 or 5 guest bedrooms, 2 host bedrooms, and the learning center becomes a comfortable dining/living room area.
-During these weeks, about 70 or more of our parishioners and friends volunteer their time to help with the hosting of 4 or 5 guest families with children (up to 14 people in total) from the Monmouth County Family Promise program.
+3 or 4 times a year, the classroom area of our church complex is transformed into 4 or 5 guest bedrooms, 2 host bedrooms, and the learning center becomes a comfortable dining/living room area.
+During these weeks, about 70 or more of our parishioners and friends volunteer their time to help with the hosting of 4 or 5 guest families with children (up to 20 people in total) from the Monmouth County Family Promise program.

 Family Promise helps temporarily homeless families when they fall between the cracks.
 The “guest” portrait includes 1 and 2 parent families, (even some with 2 parents working at minimum-wage jobs!)
 Some are faced with a major illness, the loss of a job, an increase in rent or other forces beyond their control, such as Hurricane Sandy.
 With such a large number of families living from paycheck to paycheck these days, any one of these situations can drive a family into homelessness.
 Participation in Family Promise allows families who have lost their homes to live for up to 3 months, without the need to pay for rent or food, and helps them through the pitfalls of searching for permanent housing, and for a job, if they are not working.

 Family Promise of Monmouth County consists of 12 hosting churches and 25 support congregations throughout the county.
 Guests move to a new church each week.
 They arrive at the church each evening during hosting week at 5:30 PM.
 Each congregation provides dinner, overnight lodging and breakfast for a week.
-Each morning at 7:00, the guests leave the church, and either go to work, or return to their “Day Center”, which, in our network, is located in Aberdeen.
-That’s a base where everyone stores clothing, showers and does laundry.
+Each morning at 7:00, the guests leave the church, and either go to work, or return to their “Day Center”, which, in our network, is located at the former Fort Monmouth.
+That’s the place where everyone stores clothing, showers and does laundry.
 During the day, the guests who are employed go to work, and the kids go to school or daycare.
 Guests who are looking for a job use the day center as their base of operations, and use the phone and computer there to search for a job.